Zomino/realtime-patterns/long-polling/README.md

 ## Pros

-- **Easy to implement:** Requires minimal changes to existing client-server setups.
+- **Less initial time investment:** Requires no new architecture or technology.
 - **Broad compatibility:** Works in all browsers and environments since it relies on standard HTTP requests.
-- **No special infrastructure needed:** Does not require WebSockets or persistent connections.
 - **Reduces database load compared to client polling:** Because the server manages polling for new data, the amount of database queries is tied to the number of server nodes, not the number of users.

 ## Cons